-As of the end of the third quarter of 2010, the 50 percent probable draw is \$210 million from our approved Program Contingency of \$415 million.
-With a potential draw range from about \$75 million to \$350 million, the current Program Contingency balance, including the aforementioned budget reduction for the Dumbarton Bridge, is sufficient to cover the cost of currently identified risks.
-Risk mitigation actions are continuously being developed and implemented to reduce the potential draw on the Program Contingency.
+As of the end of the fourth quarter of 2010, the 50 percent probable draw on the remaining \$415 million program contingency is \$218 million.
+The potential draw ranges from about \$20 million to \$280 million.
+The current program contingency balance is sufficient to cover the cost of currently identified risks.
+Risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.